Why you need a personal injury lawyer

 Insurance companies normally have insurance adjusters who work in tandem with the company’s lawyers to assess your claim amount.
 The claims adjuster will then visit your property to conduct detailed investigations.
 It would be ideal if you also had a lawyer who will protect your interests.

 The insurance company will then question you along with other parties involved in the accident to establish the cause of the damages and the subsequent claim.
 Photographs of the accident scene and accident reports will be critically analyzed.
-If you accept fault or give an inaccurate account of what happened or incorrect figures, the insurance company may use this as grounds to deny or lower your claim amount.
+If you accept fault or give an inaccurate account of what happened or incorrect figures, the insurance company may use this as grounds to deny your claim or lower your claim amount.

 On what grounds can I sue my auto insurance company?